Daisysinthu/Daisysinthu/README.md

 - 👋 Hi, I’m @Daisysinthu
-- 👀 I’m interested in DevOps
+- 👀 I’m a DevOps Engineer
-- 🌱 I’m currently learning Tf
+- 🌱 I’m currently learning Tf and experimenting.
 - 💞️ I’m looking to collaborate on DevOps Projects